AdaCore/training_material/courses/ada_essentials/160_genericity/02-creating_generics.rst

 Quiz
 ------

-Which one(s) of the following can be made generic?
+Which of the following constructs can be made generic?
+(Select all that apply)

 .. code:: Ada